-Instructor: Fulton Health Policy and Management Breadth Course: Read Less [-] PB HLTH W200F Environmental Health Sciences Breadth Course 2 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 This survey course covers the breadth of hazards from chemical, biological, and physical agents of concern to environmental health professionals.
+Instructor: Fulton Health Policy and Management Breadth Course: Read Less [-] PB HLTH W200F Environmental Health Sciences Breadth Course 2 Units Terms offered: Fall 2022, Spring 2022, Spring 2021 This survey course covers the breadth of hazards from chemical, biological, and physical agents of concern to environmental health professionals.
 Lectures are presented by experts on particular topics that emphasize the activities involved in professional practice.
+Environmental Health Sciences Breadth Course: Read More [+] Objectives & Outcomes Course Objectives: Communicate environmental health issues to lay public and professionals, using appropriate terminology and data.
+Define and describe major ways in which the environment and human health are linked in different parts of the world and for different populations.
+Develop a case study on an environmental health and justice issue and propose solutions that integrate the main components of environmental health (exposure assessment, toxicology, epidemiology, and risk assessment).
+Define and describe the key components of environmental health, including exposure assessment, toxicology, epidemiology, and risk assessment.
+Describe ways by which the health impact from major environmental health risks, such as climate change, can be effectively controlled.
+Learn effective ways to communicate important information in Environmental Health Learn the concepts of environmental justice, water sanitation and hygiene (WASH), health risks associated with disasters, food systems, and public health Understand the associated health effects from developmental, adult and occupational chemical exposures.
+Hours & Format Fall and/or spring:

-Environmental Health Sciences Breadth Course: Read More [+] Hours & Format Fall and/or spring: 7 weeks - 4 hours of web-based lecture per week Online: This is an online course.
+7 weeks - 4 hours of lecture per week 15 weeks - 2 hours of lecture per week Online: This is an online course.